The 9P sample setting of Spyragia has fantasy and steampunk themes. Its economy and magic are intertwined.

-A GM who is careful not to abuse the plot device can have a statue's one-use ability provide a skill bonus Exit/Escape (or even automatic success).
+A GM who is careful not to abuse the plot device can have a statue's one-use ability provide a special item bonus (or even automatic success) to Exit/Escape.
 This helps the classic recurring villain to slip away to return and fight another day.
 Indeed, having some trick prepared can justify why a major villain would refuse to delegate and be personally present at the scene of the crime.

 Note that fortunosity is almost the opposite of musing.
 Musing will eventually sacrifice a valuable work of art that the person owns.
 Fortunosity immediately sacrifices someone else's wealth.